 Probation is for a designated period of time and includes the possibility of the imposition

-of more severe disciplinary sanctions if the student is found to be violating any
+of more severe disciplinary sanctions if the student is found to be in violation of

 - Restitution - compensation for personnel resources, loss, damage, and/or injury.
 Restitution